 is within the budget or the budget was exceeded.
 We can do this

 to true.
-The last argument may simply be of the form value
+The last argument may simply be of the form value, in which

 false.